HeatherRemacle/exchangelabops/plays/play1.md

 - Develop & test prototypes
     - Describe the user’s journey and interaction with the solution
     - Develop wireframes
     - Solicit feedback.
-Document attributes (goals, needs, behaviours, preferences).
+Document attributes (goals, needs, behaviours, preferences)
 - Evolve scenarios and user stories that speak to a set of defined personas
     - Invite stakeholders to review and prioritize
     - Avoid over-solutioning how to accomplish the idea